UNITED STATES

 1. Nature of the Business

 Ocular Therapeutix, Inc. (the “Company”) was incorporated on September 12, 2006 under the laws of the State of Delaware.
-The Company is a biopharmaceutical company focused on the formulation, development and commercialization of innovative therapies for diseases and conditions of the eye using its proprietary bioresorbable hydrogel-based formulation technology ELUTYX.
-The Company’s mission is to build an ophthalmology-focused biopharmaceutical company that capitalizes on the gaps that the Company believes increasingly exist in the ophthalmology sector between single-product companies and large, multi-product pharmaceutical companies.
+The Company is a biopharmaceutical company committed to improving vision in the real world through the development and commercialization of innovative therapies for retinal diseases and other eye conditions.
+AXPAXLI (axitinib intravitreal implant), the Company’s product candidate for retinal disease, is based on its ELUTYX proprietary bioresorbable hydrogel-based formulation technology.
+AXPAXLI is currently in Phase 3 clinical trials for wet age-related macular degeneration (“wet AMD”).

 8